oakmac/kidif.js/README.md

 #### Can I have comments in a kidif file?

-Yes, anything above the first section title will be ignored and can be considered space for a comment.
+Yes.
+Anything above the first title line will be ignored.

+#### Does kidif execute asynchronously?

+No. Everything in kidif happens synchronously.
+Kidif is designed to be used by things like build and test scripts where simplicity trumps speed.

 ## Usage